-I LOVE talking about herbs and herbal medicine.
 Nature has provided us with amazingly potent plants that have the unique ability to work with our bodies to restore balance.
 Adaptogens are like the fairy godmother who knows exactly what you need.
-Long used in Chinese medicine, these herbs have the unique ability to adapt their function to your body’s needs.
+Long used in Chinese and Ayurvedic medicine, these herbs have the unique ability to adapt their function to your body’s needs.
 If your stress hormones are running high, adaptogens will normalize the levels.
 If you’re burned out, adaptogens will restore hormonal balance.
-They help your body adapt to stress and enhance your ability to cope with fatigue, anxiety, and insomnia.
+They help your body adapt to stress and ease fatigue, anxiety, and insomnia.
 These magical elixirs will restore the pep in your step and boost your sex drive.
 Meet your new best friends!

 How Do Adaptogenic Herbs Work?

 Far as I’m concerned, adaptogens are miracles.
 They promote feelings of calm and focus while boosting energy and immunity, and they won’t amp you up or make you feel jittery.
 They counter feelings of restlessness and anxiety and enhance wellbeing.
 Adaptogens balance hormones much like a thermostat regulates temperature: they sense when hormones are low or high and regulate levels accordingly.
 Their main action is to help your body adapt to or recover from stress.
 Many are anti-inflammatory and rich in antioxidants.
 I recommend using them to recover from stress, to take care of yourself when you’re extra busy, or to support yourself if you’re feeling burned out.

 Adaptogenic Herbs: A Guide for Use

 NOTE: do not use adaptogens during pregnancy, but some (holy basil) are safe for breastfeeding. (source)